Deciding Isomorphy using Dehn fillings, the splitting case: Setting

-In other words, for all theoretical purposes (under the suitable assumptions), from a barely given relatively hyperbolic groups we can get a strongly explicitly presentation.
-That being said,these explicitly given presentation may not be \emph{canonical}.
+In other words, for all theoretical purposes (under the suitable assumptions), from a barely given relatively hyperbolic group we can get a strongly explicit presentation.
+That being said, these explicitly given presentations may not be \emph{canonical}.
 We therefore need the following extra results: